opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

   - The **datetime** parameter supports the following types: character string, number, date, datetime, and time.
 If the input parameter is of the time type, the date is automatically set to the current date.
   - The valid range of the **datetime** parameter is [1970-01-01 00:00:00.000000 UTC, 2038-01-19 03:14:07.999999 UTC].
   - The value range of this parameter is affected by the time zone, but the final calculation result is not affected by the time zone.
-  - The calculation result can contain a maximum of six decimal places.
+  - The calculation result can contain a maximum of six decimal places and 0 at the end of the decimal part is not displayed.

   Example: